rimelof/intro_spatial_localization_workshop/README.md

 ### Changelog

-03/04/2025 - Updated SCTransfor method to account for layers in the Spatial assay.
+03/04/2025 - Updated SCTransform method to account for layers in the Spatial assay.
 This better aligns with the standard Seurat method.